An invitation to Alexandrov geometry: CAT(0) spaces

 \section{Polyhedral case}

 Now we are back to the proof of the two-convexity theorem (\ref{thm:shefel}).

-Recall that a subset $P$ of $\EE^m$ is called a \emph{polytope} if it can be presented as a union of a finite number of simplices.
-Similarly, a \emph{spherical polytope} is a union of a finite number of simplices in $\mathbb{S}^m$.
+Recall that a subset $P$ of $\EE^m$ is called \emph{polyhedral} if it can be presented as a union of a finite number of simplices.
+Similarly, a \emph{spherical polyhedral set} is a union of a finite number of simplices in~$\mathbb{S}^m$.

-Note that any polytope admits a finite triangulation.
-Therefore any polytope equipped with the induced length metric forms a Euclidean polyhedral space as defined in \ref{def:poly}.
+Note that any polyhedral set admits a finite triangulation.
+Therefore any polyhedral set equipped with the induced length metric forms a Euclidean polyhedral space as defined in~\ref{def:poly}.

-Let $P$ be a polytope and $\Omega$ its interior, both considered with the induced length metrics.
-Typically, the completion $K$ of $\Omega$ is isometric to $P$.
-However in general we only have a locally distance preserving map $K\to P$; it does not have to be onto and it may not be injective.
-An example can be guessed from the picture.
-Nevertheless, is easy to see that $K$ is always a polyhedral space.